If you're using your GPS running watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.

 So can your improve your heart rate max?
 In a word, no. Training has little or no impact.
 What you can work on is reducing resting heart rate.
 Fortunately for you, we have an entire guide dedicated to using wearables to lower your resting heart rate, which also explains why it's important part of your running routine.

-Best running watch to buy: The TomTom Spark 3 offers accurate heart rate data straight from the wrist.
+Best running watch to buy: The TomTom Spark 3 offers some of the most accurate heart rate data from the wrist.

 4. Basal Metabolic Rate (BMR)